tc39/notes/es8/2017-11/nov-29.md

 YK: Yes, I agree.
 As far as I can tell all the issues are around typing `subclass.something` or `this.something` - maybe we could explore options of stopping people doing that.
 I will likely add a decorator to my own code for this.

-KGS: It's still useful to do the sharing of data across the body of a field.
+KG: It's still useful to do the sharing of data across the body of a field.
 Having methods work in a subclass is useful.

 YK: Its good to be allowed to write that but its also good to be allowed to say "I do not intend that".
 The fact these get subclassed by default might be a case of exploring more narrow mitigations.